 I want to

-Leo was appointed Chief Executive from August 2016.
+Leo was appointed Chief Executive in August 2016.

-He joined Cambridge Assessment from the Financial Services sector where he held senior strategy-related and commercial positions in large ‘blue chip’ organisations.
+He joined Cambridge Assessment at the beginning of 2015 from the Financial Services sector where he held strategy-related and commercial leadership positions.

-Before then. he worked in similar roles in both the retail and media industries and spent much of his early career at Bain & Company, the strategic consultancy.
+Before then, he worked in similar roles in both the retail and media industries and spent much of his early career working in strategic consultancy.